hjson/hjson-cpp/README.md

 ### Performance

 Hjson is not much optimized for speed.
+But if you require fast(-ish) execution, escpecially in a multithreaded application, you can experiment with different values for the Cmake option `HJSON_NUMBER_PARSER`.
+The default value `StringStream` uses C++ string streams with the locale `classic` imbued to ensure that dots are used as decimal separators rather than commas.

+The value `StrToD` gives better performance, especially in multi threaded applications, but will use whatever locale the application is using.
+If the current locale uses commas as decimal separator *Hjson* will umarshal floating point numbers into strings, and will use commas in floating point numbers in the marshal output, which means that other parsers will treat that value as a string.

-But if you require fast(-ish) unmarshalling, escpecially in a multithreaded application, you are advised to set `CMAKE_CXX_STANDARD=17` or higher when running Cmake.
-Then the use of `stringstream` can be avoided internally in *Hjson*.
-Unfortunately GCC does not currently (March 8, 2020) implement the required features of C++17 (*std::from_chars()* for *double*) in any version.
-It does work in Visual Studio.
+Setting `HJSON_NUMBER_PARSER` to `CharConv` gives the best performance, and uses dots as comma separator regardless of the application locale.
+Using `CharConv` will automatically cause the code to be compiled using the C++17 standard (or a newer standard if required by your project).
+Unfortunately neither GCC 10.1 or Clang 10.0 implement the required features of C++17 (*std::from_chars()* for *double*).
+It does work in Visual Studio 17 and later.

 ### Example code